 UNCTADStat.
 Key data source for foreign direct investment, commodity prices, and data on creative goods and services, merchandise trade, and the information economy.

 UNIDO is the specialized agency of the United Nations that promotes industrial development for poverty reduction, inclusive globalization and environmental sustainability.

-International Industrial and Mining Statistics.
+UNIDO Statistics Data Portal.
 International data on industries and mining.
 Includes INDSTAT 4, with data on establishments, employees, wages, output, and female employees by industry (4-digit level of the ISIC) for more than 100 countries from 1990; and INDSTAT2 with variables at the 2 digit ISIC for countries back to 1963.
-Works best in IE.

 Publications.
 Key publications include: